For your spreadsheet to convert gracefully into a properly formatted web page, it must follow certain rules that are documented on this help page.

 Please contact support if you need help with any of the items below.

 The spreadsheet filename becomes the name of the wrap.
-We recommend that you use a systematic naming structure for wraps in your organisation so that they are easy to find in the future.
+We recommend that you use a systematic naming structure for wraps in your organization so that they are easy to find in the future.
 The Excel file name should be made up only of letters (a-z) and numbers (0-9) and cannot include spaces.

 There is a maximum length for your spreadsheet’s file name but it changes with the circumstances so we’ll just tell you if your file’s name is too long.